Retirement Redefined: How Philanthropy Can Fuel Your Purpose

 Our team works closely with your financial, tax, and legal advisors to ensure your charitable strategy is coordinated, thoughtful, and customized.
 Together, we can help you:

 - Evaluate timing: Many donors benefit from “bunching” charitable contributions into high-income years to exceed the standard deduction threshold.
-This can be done easily using a donor advised fund (DAF), allowing you to receive the deduction now while distributing gifts over time.
+Bunching can be done easily through a donor advised fund (DAF), allowing you to receive the deduction now while distributing gifts over time.

 - Leverage your IRA: If you’re age 70½ or older, you can make up to $108,000 in qualified charitable distributions (QCDs) directly from your IRA in 2025—including to designated, field-of-interest, or unrestricted funds at the Community Foundation.
 Donor advised funds cannot accept QCDs.